mesaquen/score-o-meter/README.md

 ## How to use

-- Click on the player's side of screen to increase its score count.
+- Click on the player's score on the screen to increase its score count.
 - When max score is reached a button will appear to restart the match.
-- You can customize the score limit in the settings modal by clcking the Cog icon at the top-left corner on the screen.
+- You can customize the score limit, number of players and theme in the settings modal by clcking the Cog icon at the top-left corner on the screen.

 ## Keyboard accessibility

-- `LEFT ARROW` or `RIGHT ARROW` to increase player's score.
+- ~~`LEFT ARROW` or `RIGHT ARROW` to increase player's score.~~ (Currently disabled due to conflict with 2+ players feature)
 - Hit `ENTER` to restart when button apears.

 ## Live demo